Penalties for Late Payment and Non Payment

 Note that parking fines and permits are posted to the student's account and should be paid directly to the Cashiers Office.
 Library fines are automatically posted to the student's account if not paid at the library within 30 days.

-Students with past due balances (including delinquent payment plans) will not be permitted to register for future terms or receive transcripts.
+Students with past due balances (including delinquent payment plans) will not be permitted to register for future terms, receive transcripts or their diploma after graduation.
 Past due balances include tuition, fees, room, meals, special course fees and other miscellaneous items (e.g., lost library books and fines, parking fines, lost athletic equipment, judicial fines).
 If your student account is past due, a Cashiers Hold will be placed on your account.
-Accounts that are past due from the original semester
+Accounts that are past due from the original semester due date will be processed for collection.

 Students who have three or more returned check or ACH payments will be required to wait 10 business days after a check is received before a cashier hold will be removed from their student account.
 Exceptions to this policy will be made and the cashier hold will be lifted if payment is made via cash, money order, a cashier’s check or credit card.